paigen11/movie-demo-1/README.md

 ## Project Details

 This is the first demo created for the conference talk: "Responsive Web Design with ReactJS."
-It demonstrates how a non-responsive ReactJS movie database website results in a less than stellar user experience at anything besides the desktop-sized application.
+It demonstrates how a non-responsive ReactJS movie database website results in a less than stellar user experience at anything besides a desktop-sized application.

 ## Technologies of Note Powering This App